Hesychast controversy: Impact of the controversy on the Byzantine Empire

+The Hesychast controversy took place in midst of the Byzantine civil war, with the Hesychast party supporting John Kantakouzenos while the anti-Hesychasts tallying behind Anna of Savoy.
+Although Kantakouzenos ultimately lost the war, but during the brief period when he was the emperor was decisive for the Hesychast party to assert itself as orthodoxy and push out its opponents.
+Opposition to the Palamas' doctrine was equated with Uniatism, which furthered religious polarisation, given the memories of the 1204 sack of Constantinople and conflict with Catholic entities like the Latin Empire, Duchy of Athens, and Venetian Crete being fresh in minds of the people.
+The Hesychast controversy solidified the Great Schism and further hardened opinions on both sides.
+After the civil war, when Byzantine emperors sought union with Catholic Church with the aim of obtaining military support against Muslims, with the Byzantine emperors themselves converting to Catholicism at the Council of Florence to placate the Popes, Hesychast figures like Mark of Ephesus vehemently argued against it.
 According to Meyendorff, some of the group known as the "Byzantine humanists" saw the victory of the hesychasts as "a tragedy of major proportions."
 At a crucial point in the Empire's history, the leadership of the Church had passed into the hands of religious zealots.
+Following the Fall of Constantinople, Hesychast supporter Gennadius Scholarius was strategically appointed Patriarch of Constantinople in order to dissuade union with the Catholic Church.

 Modern acceptance of the doctrine

 According to Aristeides Papadakis, "all (modern) Orthodox scholars who have written on Palamas – Lossky, Krivosheine, Papamichael, Meyendorff, Christou – assume his voice to be a legitimate expression of Orthodox tradition."

-The Council of Crete in 2016 reaffirmed the authority of the Fifth Council of Constantinople, stating: "The Conciliar work continues uninterrupted in history through the later councils of universal authority, such as, for example, the Great Council (879-880) convened at the time of St. Photios the Great, Patriarch of Constantinople, and also the Great Councils convened at the time of St. Gregory Palamas (1341, 1351, 1368), through which the same truth of faith was confirmed."
+The Council of Crete in 2016 reaffirmed the authority of the Fifth Council of Constantinople, stating: "The Conciliar work continues uninterrupted in history through the later councils of universal authority, such as, for example, the Great Council (879-880) convened at the time of St. Photius the Great, Patriarch of Constantinople, and also the Great Councils convened at the time of St. Gregory Palamas (1341, 1351, 1368), through which the same truth of faith was confirmed."